getartistry/artistry/wp-content/plugins/elements-plus/readme.txt

 * FlipClock Plus: A versatile flipclock timer to add to your projects.

+* Image Comparison Plus: An element which allows you to highlight the differences between two images.

+* Image Hover Effects Plus: An element which allows you to switch between two images on hover with beautiful effects.

 **Notice**
 The plugin requires the [Elementor](https://wordpress.org/plugins/elementor/) page builder to be active in order to work.